OpenFn/docs/docs/cli.md

 :::info This will work only if adaptors are installed

-On execution, this workflow will first run _getPatients_ job,If successed then _createTEIs_ will run using the final state of _getPatients_.
+On execution, this workflow will first run _getPatients_ job,If succeed then _createTEIs_ will run using the final state of _getPatients_.
 _getGlobalOrgsUnit_ will not run